-The SIUC Early Childhood (Preschool/Primary Specialization), Elementary Education, and Social Science Education programs provide the path for students to earn the State of Illinois Professional Educator License (PEL), which qualifies graduates to teach children in state-approved public school settings.
-Students working toward the Professional Educator License must be admitted to the Teacher Education Program (TEP).
-Contact the Teacher Education Program Office at 618-453-2354 for more information.
+The College of Education and Human Services offers 12 majors that provide the path for students to earn the State of Illinois Professional Educator License (PEL).
+The PEL qualifies graduates to teach children in state-approved public school settings.
+Students working toward the PEL must be admitted to the Teacher Education Program (TEP).
+Consult with your Academic Advisor about when to apply to the TEP.

 Student Teaching Internships